 Create your wedding portfolio website and brand

 You need to work on creating value for yourself as a wedding photographer.
-Your brand logo, business name, wedding portfolio website, blog, business card and even the way you present yourself - all of these make an impression and influence people.
+Your brand logo, business name, wedding portfolio website, blog, business card, and even the way you present yourself - all of these make an impression and influence people.
 Establishing a premium and exclusive positioning will not just attract more clients, it would also help you sell your services on higher wedding photography prices.

 Understand your client requirements before you quote your wedding photography prices

-Before you quote a price for your wedding photography services, sit down with your clients and find out exactly what they require from you, so that you can give them the best possible deal while ensuring a fair rate of pay for your services.
+Before you quote a price for your wedding photography services, sit down with your clients and find out precisely what they require from you, so that you can give them the best possible deal while ensuring a fair rate of pay for your services.
 Are you only needed for the ceremony, or will your services be required for the reception?
 Will your clients want you there for the whole day, from taking photos of the bride and groom getting ready to when they drive away to their honeymoon?
 How long will you need to spend editing and preparing the photos to be released to the couple after the wedding is over?

 There are different ways to pitch wedding photography prices; it doesn't always have to involve a flat fee.
 The crucial thing to recognize is that you need to balance what you're able to offer with what the wedding couple wants and can pay.